microfossil/particle-scanner/README.md

 ![step_8-1](docs/images/ender-3-v3/build/step_8-1.jpg) ![step_8-2](docs/images/ender-3-v3/build/step_8-2.jpg)

 Plug the USB3 cable into the camera.
 Using some cable ties or wire twists, join the camera USB cable and the lighting cable together for about 50cm.
 Using a rubber band or tape, secure the two cables tightly to the upper-right of the frame, so that the cables make an arc.
-This is to reduce pressure on the camera when it moves.
+Make sure to allow enough cable length so that they don’t put any strain on the devices or the mount when the print head moves.

 ![step_9-1](docs/images/ender-3-v3/build/step_9-1.jpg)
 ![step_12-1](docs/images/ender-3-v3/build/step_12-1.jpg)